mashadab/VarSatFlow/README.md

 ### Quick Usage
 After cloning the repository and installing the required libraries, run the python files corresponding to the figure numbers as given in the paper.
 Codes can be run either directly or on an IDE such as Anaconda Spyder.
 Use `%matplotlib qt` to change the plotting from inline to separate window in Spyder.
-The resulting plots are collected in the folder `Figures`.
+The solver contains auxillaries code.
+The source folder src contains two subfolders.
+The main Figure plots are in the subfolder `MainCodes` whereas the resulting plots are collected in the subfolder `Figures`.
+The name of the python code corresponds to the same figure in the paper.

 ### Non-dimensionalization
 The depth coordinate $`z`$ is scaled with characteristic length $`z_0`$, time is scaled with characteristic time $`z_0/f_c`$ and infiltration rate $`I(t)`$ (or volumetric flux) is scaled with the infiltration capacity $`f_c`$ or surface saturated hydraulic conductivity $`K`$.
 Therefore, the dimensionless variables are $`z'=z/z_0`$, $`t'=tf_c/z_0`$, and $`f'=I(t)/f_c`$.